-Ultimately, she deduces that he faked his death and became invisible to stalk and torment her and the struggle to survival begins.
-It stars Elisabeth Moss, Aldis Hodge, Storm Reid, Harriet Dyer, Michael Dorman and Oliver Jackson-Cohen.
+Ultimately, she deduces that he faked his death and became invisible to stalk and torment her and the struggle for survival begins.
+It stars Elisabeth Moss, Aldis Hodge, Storm Reid, Harriet Dyer, Michael Dorman, and Oliver Jackson-Cohen.
 Here is the chilling trailer.

 IMDb Rating – 7.1/10